 - Go through technical requirements and set them up

-- Make killer copy email campaign (Optimize the subject, main text, include personalization and signature)
+- Make killer copy email campaign (Optimize the subject, and main text, include personalization and signature)

 You can create a new domain account to save your original one (eg. instead of microsoft.com use getmicrosoft.com – if anything happens, your original domain stays safe.